minetest/dev.luanti.org/content/for-engine-devs/git-guidelines.md

 Issue and Pull-Request Management
 ---------------------------------

-* If an issue is a duplicate, post "duplicate of #ISSUENUM", label as [Duplicate](https://github.com/luanti-org/luanti/labels/Duplicate), and close the issue.
+* If an issue is a duplicate, post "duplicate of #ISSUE_NUM", label as [Duplicate](https://github.com/luanti-org/luanti/labels/Duplicate), and close the issue.
 Newer issues should be considered duplicates of older issues, unless the newer issue has more useful conversation.
 Information from the duplicate issue can also be edited into the open issue.
 * If a pull request or an issue does not get a response from its author within one month when requiring more details, it is closed.
     * Use ["Action / change needed"](https://github.com/luanti-org/luanti/labels/Action%20%2F%20change%20needed) and ["User feedback needed"](https://github.com/luanti-org/luanti/labels/User%20feedback%20needed)
 * Core devs who reviewed a PR once should stay with the PR for additional review rounds.
 Loss of interest (thus unsubscribing) should be signalled properly.
     * This is best communicated by assigning yourself to the PR using the GitHub feature.
     * PR assignments show who's taking care of the PR; leaving the option to @ them to progress.
 * [WIP](https://github.com/luanti-org/luanti/labels/WIP) / draft pull-requests that are not updated within 6 months should be closed.
-* Use [Project Boards](https://github.com/luanti-org/luanti/projects) to prioritise and order issues and pull requests.
+* Use [Project Boards](https://github.com/luanti-org/luanti/projects) to prioritize and order issues and pull requests.
 * The [Possible Close](https://github.com/luanti-org/luanti/labels/Possible%20Close) label can be used to warn authors of impending closure.

 ### Triagers